GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 ### Attach the devices

-Attach the Coral Environmental Sensor Board to the 40-pin header of your Raspberry Pi and power on your Raspberry Pi by plugging the power cable into it.
+Attach the Coral Environmental Sensor Board to the 40-pin header of the Raspberry Pi and power on the Raspberry Pi by plugging the power cable into it.

 ![board setup](https://storage.googleapis.com/gcp-community/tutorials/cloud-iot-enviro-board-workshop/board-setup.jpg)